Make music visuals without uploading your audio

 What does the 10-Day Release Pass add?

-It unlocks clean HD and ongoing 4K, removes the support watermark on paid exports, enables release-week tools like Spotify Canvas, X Exports, Release Pack, and Batch Tracks + Playlists, and keeps you in the same private browser workflow.
+It unlocks clean, watermark-free HD and ongoing 4K, removes the support watermark on paid exports, enables release-week tools like Spotify Canvas, X Exports, Release Pack, Batch Tracks, and Playlist Maker, and keeps you in the same private browser workflow.

 Can I still use my own backgrounds and overlays?